renovatebot/renovate/docs/development/local-development.md

 _VSCode_

-If you have [VSCode](https://code.visualstudio.com/) and [Docker](https://www.docker.com/get-started) or [WSL](https://docs.microsoft.com/en-us/windows/wsl) (Windows only) installed, you can make use of [remote development feature](https://code.visualstudio.com/docs/remote/remote-overview) of VSCode.
-Then you can skip installing dev tools locally.
+If you are using [VS Code](https://code.visualstudio.com/) you can skip installing [the prerequisites](#prerequisites) and work in a [development container](https://code.visualstudio.com/docs/remote/containers) instead.

 - Install [git](https://git-scm.com/downloads), make sure you've [configured your username and email](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 - Install [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and [requirements](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers#system-requirements).
 On Windows you can alternatively use WSL.
 For this you need [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension.
 To get it fully working, you need to install the Linuy dependencies above to the WSL distro.